drufball/yosai/_drafts/attachment-issues.md

 ...

 Phew!
 Mother's scales that guy was _dull_.
 Good thing it wasn't permanent like Manabu said it would be.
-Hah!
+Ha!
 Manabu, overcautious as always.
-That's why I'll be the last one standing at the Tournament's end.
+That's why I'll be the last one standing in the end.

 I pull the metal band off my head and take a look at the cloudy white void stone inlaid at its center.
-The stone is badly cracked and it fades to grey in my hands.
-Guess it's a single use.
+The stone is badly cracked and it's color quickly fades to grey in my hands.
+Guess it's a single use per connection.

 I lay the headband on the heavy wooden table next to me.
-It's littered with half finished, badly broken, partially exploded metallic mechanisms.
+It's littered with half finished, badly broken, partially exploded mechanisms.
 Manabu won't notice one more amidst the pile.

 I should probably put something together for the mission before Manabu gets back, otherwise he'll wonder what I was up to.
 I brush back my thick red robe and pull another void stone from my belt.
 This one flashes blue occasionally.
 A miniature thunderstorm crackles within the cloudy white depths.

+I feel a sudden rush of alarm and resist the urge to throw the stone away from me.
 Why is it crackling like that?

 That's a stupid question.
 It's holding my new seismic resonance, obviously.

-I guess it was pretty recent.
-Still getting used to the upgrade.
+I guess the upgrade _was_ pretty recent.
+Still getting used to it.

 I focus on the stone, letting my heart rate rise, stoking my impatience. _Frenetic_.
 The hairs all over my body stand on end for a minute as the harmonics reestablish themselves.
 The thunderstorm disappears from the stone in my hands.

-I stow the void stone and walk to the large furnace across the room.
+I stow the now-empty void stone and walk to the large furnace across the room.
 I pull open the thick iron door, one hand blocking the searing heat from my face.
 A few ingots lay amongst the coals, ready in case the inspiration for something fun strikes me unexpectedly.

 Right, time to whip up something quick for the mission.

-What was the mission again?
+Confusion springs from nowhere, washing over me.
+Mission?
+What mission?
+What am I talking about?

 We're hunting down Aratani's source.
 Sheesh, what's wrong with me?
-I feel like some of that farmer's dumb rubbed off on me.
+I feel like some of that farmer's dumb rubbed off while I was in his head.
 I need to pull it together before Manabu gets back or he'll suspect something.

+More confusion.
 Manabu.
 I keep saying that name.
 Who is that?

 My twin brother!
 Honestly, how could the effects be this extreme this long after-- oh.